SOFTSTOP™ Barrier System

 Softstop’s Research & Development:

 The Softstop® solution was developed from Laservision’s government endorsed Research & Development laboratories.
-Leading projection technologies were trialed in the project’s research phase.
-Air, water pressures and a myriad of other issues were addressed in both day and night time scenarios.
-This testing was then followed by a week long trial onsite.
+Leading projection technologies were trialled in the project’s research phase.
+Air, water pressures and a myriad of other issues were addressed in both day and nighttime scenarios.
+This testing was then followed by a week-long trial onsite.

 The Research and Development phase included the following elements;

 Additionally, a myriad of other fail-safe and pre-emptive strategies make ‘Softstop’ a highly effective, rapid-response barrier system.

 While Sydney Harbour Tunnel hasn’t endured a ‘major disaster’, precautions such as the Softstop barrier system are considered by the tunnel’s operator to be a key response mitigation strategy.
 Mr. Bob Allen commented, “we average around 30 collisions a year inside Sydney Harbour Tunnel.
 By far the biggest cost of these is to the community.”

 Mr. Bob Allen commented that in one incident, “we had a fire in the tunnel; motorists ignored the warning lights and signs and continued driving towards the fire.
 These drivers exposed themselves to smoke and toxic fumes from the fire, and then to compound the situation, they turned around—in a one-way tunnel—and drove back out of the tunnel against incoming traffic.”

 He further stated, “this fire was the catalyst for engaging Laservision to develop the solution”.